lukaszdutka/Self_Improvement/articles/a001_jak_budowac_motywacje_do_nauki/keynotes.md

 # Keypoints for kickoffs

-> Learn to learn something, not to pass exams.

 > Find value in both short and long term.
 What could you do if you knew those things?

 > Join with plans or dreams.
 It helps you to become who?